rocsea0626/receipt_uploader/README.md

 ## Access control:
-Access control of generated images are managed by `username_token` and `receiptId`.
+Access control of images are managed by `username_token` and `receiptId`.
 If an user tries to download someone else's image, `404` response will be sent. `403` is not used for security reason.

 ## API endpoints: